 Lockdown during the pandemic turned me into a born-again virgin… almost.
-I found myself horny during Covid, desperate to feel the weight of a man pounding on top.
+I found myself lonely and without a man for entertainment.
 It was stressful (to say the least).
 When you have a high sex drive or a higher sex drive than your partner, you can easily feel frustrated, lonely and insecure about your desirability.

 A work colleague once confided how irritated she felt at having gone two weeks with no action.
 It was an awkward situation.
 My colleague didn’t want to tell her partner she wasn’t satisfied as she felt she could affect his ‘masculinity’.
 Society tells us men are sexual creatures who want sex 24/7 whereas women prefer shopping or manicures.